 Your content should change depending on what platform you’re using.
 Memes and Gifs might be all the rage on Twitter and Instagram, but they’ll probably be met with awkward digital silence on LinkedIn (their loss).

-There’s no point having a social account on a platform where your target audience is nowhere to be found.
+There’s no point in having a social account on a platform where your target audience is nowhere to be found.
 It’s just a waste of time.
 It’s much better to go in hard on one or two platforms than spread yourself too thin across them all.

 Don’t worry, you’re not alone.
 Most social media analytics dashboards give me PTSD flashbacks to math class too.